-My travel essay, “Dearest, the Shadows: The Exquisite Despair of a Hungarian Afternoon,” placed as finalist in the nonfiction competition of the Mendocino Coast Writers’ Conference, which I had the pleasure of attending in August 2018.
+Meanwhile my travel essay, “Dearest, the Shadows: The Exquisite Despair of a Hungarian Afternoon,” placed as finalist in the nonfiction competition of the Mendocino Coast Writers’ Conference, which I attended in August 2018.
 A short excerpt from this essay will appear in the Noyo River Review in summer 2019.

 My short story “Obituary,” exploring the edge of ethics in an age where anything seems possible, was published with The Fabulist in January 2018.
 I debuted it that month with a benefit reading at San Francisco’s Hemlock Tavern, along with several other Bay Area writers performing their work.